hawkeye64/QCarbonCharts/docs/src/pages/latest-news/articles/2021-05-01_writing-your-first-article.md

 ---
-title: Write your first QCharts article
+title: Write your first QCarbonCharts article
-desc: How to write your first QCharts article
+desc: How to write your first QCarbonCharts article
 author: Jeff Galbraith
 keys: latest-news
 components: